“Take charge of your career, become a better leader, and get closer to the leaders you want to emulate!”

 When you hear the words corporate America, what comes to mind?

 Working in corporate America I found growth frustratingly slow and knew I wasn’t working to my full potential.
 I attributed this to a lack of skilled managers and politics.
 I imagine there are many of you who can relate.

 How can I break out of this and reach my full potential?

 I started my own business and then left corporate America.
-The experience of this entrepreneurial journey and the success was the best thing that ever happened to me and I want to encourage others to become their own leader and help to make corporate America a better place to work by building great leaders to take us there.
+The experience of this entrepreneurial journey and the success was the best thing that ever happened to me and I want to encourage others to become a better leader and help to make corporate America a better place to work by building great leaders to take us there.

 When you leave a company, particularly to start your own company, the last thing you are looking to do is create an exact replica.
-You are looking to make it better – to fill the holes where you saw gaps.
+You are looking to make it better – to become a better leader and fill the holes where you saw gaps.
 You won’t build a great company if you institutionalize the practices and reasons why you left the last one because then you will have employees leaving you for the same reasons you left.

 And what is the #1 reason why people leave their company?

 How much do bad bosses cost the economy?

 Bad bosses cost the economy $360 billion dollars every year in lost productivity.
 (Forbes magazine) Employees say that having a good boss contributes more to their happiness than a pay raise.
 Bad bosses can cause unhealthy stress and anxiety which can take years to shake off.

 This is a huge driver for companies to improve their leadership ranks.
 It’s also an opportunity for employees who have had bad bosses to not be like them and not continue their legacy.
 This leaves us with an enormous market of people who want to become a better leader or who want to better leadership.